Kragerø (town)

-Kragerø is a town that is the administrative centre of Kragerø Municipality in Telemark county, Norway.
+Kragerø (/no/) is a town that is the administrative centre of Kragerø Municipality in Telemark county, Norway.
 The town is located on the shore of the Kilsfjord, about 5 km to the southeast of the villages of Vadfoss and Helle.
 Kragerø Church is located in the town centre.

-The 3.32 km2 town has a population (2022) of 5,366 and a population density of 1617 PD/km2.
+The 3.35 km2 town has a population (2025) of and a population density of 1642 PD/km2.